 Skip to main content

-Overview of Celo governance and how the network is managed using the stakeholder proposal process.
+This overview covers Celo governance and network management through the stakeholder proposal process.

 What is Celo Governance?